kira-1011/api-exercise/README.md

 ## Project Description

-This Django REST API exercise involves building API endpoints for managing Dog and Breed models.
+This Django REST FRAMEWORK API exercise involves building API endpoints for managing Dog and Breed models.
 The API allows users to perform CRUD operations on Dog and Breed records.

 ## Project Setup
 1. Clone this repository.